console2002/marketdata-toolkit/README.md

 - Optional JSON/YAML watchlist support

 ## 📦 Installation
-Use a virtual environment and install in editable mode from the project root (where `pyproject.toml` is located).
+Use a virtual environment and install in editable mode from the project root (where `pyproject.toml` resides).
+The project uses a flat layout with an explicit `[tool.setuptools.packages.find]` configuration, so the commands below work once you've cloned the repository root.

 ### Linux/macOS
 ```bash